NVIDIA/ncore/CONTRIBUTING.md

 # How to Contribute

-We'd love to receive your patches and contributions to  `NCore`.
-Please keep your PRs as draft until  ou're ready for review.
+We'd love to receive your patches and contributions to NCore.
+Please keep your PRs as draft until you're ready for review.

 ## Code Reviews

 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.
-Consult [GitHubHelp](https://help.github.com/articles/bout-pull-requests/) for more information on using pull requests.
+Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

 ## Development Setup